Straight to the Point

 Though many major grill manufacturers offer pellet-burning options, Traeger is synonymous with pellet grills.
 The Oregon-based company has been making grills since 1985, and wood pellets have been part of their story since the beginning.
 The company began as a home heating business, and in the early ‘80s, they introduced the idea of wood pellets made from compressed sawdust—a readily available byproduct of the region’s logging industry—as a way to keep homes cozy for less cash.
 To combat the problem of seasonal demand, Traeger soon built a wood pellet-powered grill to drive year-round purchases.
 You could say Traeger was into wood pellets before they were cool (or hot).

 Today, Traeger offers an extensive range of pellet grills and smokers, with prices that vary from a few hundred dollars to thousands.
 But what’s the difference between all of these grills?
-To discern whether it’s worth splurging on a top-of-the-line Traeger, we put our testers to work evaluating eight models.
+To discern whether it’s worth splurging on a top-of-the-line Traeger, we put our testers to work evaluating nine models.
 Across the board, the Traeger grills were easy to assemble—30-to-60 minutes is all you’ll need—and easy to clean.

 Here’s what you need to know about each Traeger grill before committing to your new backyard best friend.

-The Best Traeger Grills
+Our Favorite Traeger Grills

 In our review, the Ironwood XL impressed us with its easy setup, use, and deliciously smoky results.
 Ribs and pork butt emerged with the signature, mahogany bark, while chicken wings were bronzed, plump, and flavorful.
 And its large size meant we could comfortably fit pork butt, ribs, and dozens of chicken wings on the grates, making it a great smoker for a meaty party.